TravisWheelerLab/disco/Visualizing-data.md

+This portion of the software requires that `beetles infer` has already been run.
+The relevant command is:

 `beetles viz --debug_data_path <output of beetles infer>`

-`--debug_data_path` needs to contain five files (produced by `beetles infer --debug <viz_path`): classifications.csv, raw_spectrogram.pkl, hmm_predictions.pkl, median_predictions.pkl, iqrs.pkl.
+The directory at `--debug_data_path` needs to contain five files (produced by `beetles infer --debug <viz_path`): classifications.csv, raw_spectrogram.pkl, hmm_predictions.pkl, median_predictions.pkl, iqrs.pkl.

 This command displays an matplotlib window with a slider to allow interactive visualization of ensemble predictions.
+Click or slide on a region of the slider to move the visualization window.

 ![App from beetles viz.](https://github.com/TravisWheelerLab/beetles-cnn/blob/infer/resources/example_inference_image.png) The app displays the raw spectrogram as the top image, along with annotations